We don’t necessarily do everything on the list but here are the pages that are most likely to come up.

 702 M'chalkeil 674 |

-Festival Musaf Include the Shabbat additions and Festival insertions (In most prayer books, you'll need to do some skipping around) If we're Duchaning, we do it immediately before the Sim Shalom blessing. |
+Festival Musaf Include the Shabbat additions and Festival insertions (In most prayer books, you'll need to do some skipping around) |

 Fest & Shab Rosh Chodesh: 166a/166b |